ShaoZhi21/Minimart/README.md

 ## Context and Purpose
 **Mission of the NPO**
-This project supports [Name of NPO], which helps boys aged 10-19 who have experienced neglect, abuse, homelessness, or involvement in the juvenile justice system.
+This project supports Muhammadiyah Welfare Home, which helps boys aged 10-19 who have experienced neglect, abuse, homelessness, or involvement in the juvenile justice system.
 The NPO aims to provide a safe environment where these boys can rebuild their lives and develop essential life skills.

 **Intended Users**
 The minimart prototype serves the boys in the NPO’s care, allowing them to access basic necessities such as food, hygiene products, and clothing, empowering them to meet their needs independently.